scaleway/serverless-scaleway-functions/docs/README.md

 ### Runtime and Functions Handler

-You must specify your functions runtime inside `provider.runtime` key inside your serverless.yml file.
+You must specify a default function'runtime inside `provider.runtime` key inside your serverless.yml file.
+If you want a specif runtime for a specific function you can define it inside `functions.myfunction.runtime` key.
 It is not necessary if you wish to deploy containers only.

 #### Runtimes